Strategies to Effectively Negotiate a Retail Lease

 Market Research

-Before negotiating a lease, it is important to research the market and understand current rental rates in the area.
-This will give you an idea of what to expect and help you negotiate a fair price.
-You can ask commercial leasing agents in the area to give you an indication of the going rent in the area.
+Before entering any negotiation, you must research the local commercial market to understand the current rental rates in the area.
+This provides a baseline of what to expect and arms you with the data needed to negotiate a fair price.
+Reach out to local commercial leasing agents to gain an accurate indication of the going rate per square metre in your target precinct.

 Understand The Terms